Do you have the knowledge and skills to provide quality advice on investments?

 For additional study-related fees, please click here.

-You will have 12 weeks to complete this course.
+You’ll have 12 weeks to complete this course.

 This course requires you to read comprehensive learner workbooks, complete a range of written assessments, undertake independent research activities and at times engage in online forums and discussions.
 Furthermore, the delivery mode relies on the extensive use of written communication.